lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 After we've estimated the model, we can compute the "average" value of $y$ given our knowledge of $X$ by computing $X \beta$.
 From the above explanation, we know that expected value.
 As a result, if we have a particular $X_i$ in mind, and we have not yet observed $y_i$, we can predict its expected value.

-# Confidence intervals around the predictions
+# Confidence intervals around the predicted mean

-## What does the CI for the predictions represent?
+## What does the CI for the regression line represent?

 CI around $\mathbb{E} [y \mid X]$